dmitrypol/dmitrypol.github.io/_posts/2017-03-16-sendgrid-webhooks-background-jobs.md

 end
 {% endhighlight %}

-To keep our controllers light we put the logic to find and appropriately increment the `email` record in a separate class.
+To keep our controllers simple we created a separate class with the logic to find and update the `email` record.

 {% highlight ruby %}
 # config/routes.rb